survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

     * Pct of Bundle Size:  15 %
 ```

-[inspectpack](https://www.npmjs.com/package/inspectpack) is useful for figuring out specific places of code to improve.
+[inspectpack](https://www.npmjs.com/package/inspectpack) can be used for figuring out specific places of code to improve.

 ### webpack-bundle-tracker